Githubbed21/phase-1-project-pew-pew/README.md

 `To launch the JSON server and be able to interact with the website first run json-server Then type --watch db.json in your terminal `

-## Discription
+## Description

 `This is a simple website that allows you to learn a information about common weapons.
 DB.JSON stores all the information of the listed guns.
-Search through types of guns by selectiing a type of gun or selecting a gun itself.
+Search through types of guns by selecting a type of gun or selecting a gun itself.
 This website does this by`

 ## Usage